 Class time is focused on lectures, discussions, hands-on activities, and review of weekly assignments.
 Students will become familiar with theories and methods that engage with and critique techno-centric, human-centric, and posthuman futures.
 Specifically, the lectures, readings, and discussions will enable students to evaluate the social and cultural, ethical and legal, health and environmental, political, and economic implications of emerging technologies.
 The hands-on activities and assignments will introduce a range of methods from business, design, art, and engineering that have been used to create the language, images, things and narratives that bring to life possible futures.

 - Students will become familiar with the history of design, technology, and designing futures approaches.

 - Students will be able to evaluate the advantages and disadvantages of various approaches to designing futures.

 - Students will be able to articulate and critique the social and cultural, ethical and legal, health and environmental, political, and economic implications of emerging technologies.

 - Students will be able to creatively and generatively design for complex sociotechnical systems using conceptual and speculative approaches to telling stories, making things and artifacts, and bringing environments to life.

 Format and Grading

-Students are STRONGLY encouraged to take Observing Users or Principles and Methods of User Research prior to taking this course.
+Students are strongly encouraged to take Observing Users or Principles and Methods of User Research before taking this course.